zentnerlab/TSRexploreR/github/DIFF_FEATURES.md

 # Differential Features

-It has been previously shown that there are pervasive shifts in TSSs and TSRs between different developmental conditions, disease states, and in response to the environment.
+It has been previously shown that there are pervasive changes in TSSs and TSRs between different developmental conditions, disease states, and in response to the environment.
-These shifts in TSRs may be a functionally important readout for alternative promoter useage, as well as other factors such as transcript isoform.
+These changes in TSRs may be a functionally important readout for alternative promoter useage, as well as other factors such as transcript isoform.

 tsrexplorer allows the discovery of differential TSSs, TSRs, and feature level counts similar to RNA-seq.